Deployed Works Guide

 Write operating notes

 Operating notes should explain how to run, update, review or troubleshoot the work.
-Include normal cadence, exception handling, decision points and what not to change casually.

 Step 5